 ANY litigant, attorney, witness and/or other interested party wanting to appear and participate via some type of ACT in lieu of in-person MUST notify the assigned and/or presiding judge no less than three (3) business days prior to the scheduled date to allow for those necessary arrangements to be made by the Legal Audio Visual Department.
-The involved judge will for now allow the same subject to applicable constitutional limitations, if any,5 or continue the listing to a future date should constitutional concerns dictate such and/or if he or she believes in the exercise of his or her discretion that the nature of the proceeding and individual requesting remote participation would otherwise be contrary to material law and/or occasion a party to suffer actual prejudice.
+The involved judge will for now allow the same subject to applicable constitutional limitations, if any,5 or continue the listing to a future date should constitutional concerns dictate such and/or if he or she believes in the exercise of his or her discretion that the nature of the proceeding and/or individual requesting remote participation would otherwise be contrary to material law and/or occasion a party to suffer actual prejudice.
 (E.g. The inability of the factfinder to visually observe a witness only available to testify aurally by telephone.)
-Parties represented by a lawyer MUST first direct any such concerns about participating via some type of ACT to his or her counsel and witnesses similarly in the first instance are to initially bring these matters to the attention of the attorney subpoenaing his or her appearance these issues and subsequently the court only if the witness and involved counsel cannot make such mutually agreeable arrangements subject to the presiding and/or assigned judge's approval.
+A parties represented by a lawyer MUST first direct any such concerns about participating via some type of ACT to his or her counsel, and witnesses similarly in the first instance are to initially bring these issues to the attention of the attorney subpoenaing his or her appearance and subsequently the court only if the witness and involved counsel cannot make such mutually agreeable arrangements as the presiding and/or assigned judge may approve and subject to that which the Legal Audio Visual Department can timely and reasonably arrange.